Colby

 Spay/Neuter status:: Yes

-Summary:: Leash Walking Strength and pulling: Balks Reactivity to humans: None Reactivity to dogs: None Leash walking comments: Balks in the driveway and then pulls hard back to thwards the building, did not make it to the street Sociability Loose in room (15-20 seconds): Fearful Call over: Approaches handler with coaxing Sociability comments: Tense body, tucked tail, seeking exit Soft handling: Fearful Exuberant handling: Fearful Comments: Tense body and tucked tail Arousal Jog comments: Follows handler with coaxing, seeking exit at door Knock Knock comments: Approaches handler with coaxing, low body and low wagging tail Toy Toy comments: Sniffs, No reaction
+Summary:: Leash Walking Strength and pulling: Balks Reactivity to humans: None Reactivity to dogs: Moderate Leash walking comments: Barking towards other dogs in kennel room and while on leash.
+Balks in the hallway; refuses to go down the hallway towards the street Sociability Loose in room (15-20 seconds): Fearful Call over: Approaches handler with coaxing Sociability comments: Pacing, seeking exit and whining throughout the assessment Soft handling: Fearful Exuberant handling: Fearful Comments: Tense body and tucked tail Arousal Jog comments: Follows handler, tense body, tucked tail and whining Knock Knock comments: No approach, darts past the handler and begins to seek exit Toy Toy comments: Grips light and engages with the toy

 Summary:: 5/5/26: Colby rushes towards the gate where another dog is.
 He slides forward into a play bow position.
 He remains like this for a few seconds before growling and jumping forward.